nj0528/Loan-Approval-Analysis-and-Risk-Assessment/README.md

 ## ✅ Key Insights

+* 76% of loan applications were denied, indicating strict approval standards.

+* Higher income and lower debt-to-income ratios increase the likelihood of approval.

-* Higher credit scores strongly correlate with loan approvals.
+* Strong credit scores and low risk scores favor loan approval.

-* Applicants with lower debt-to-income ratios are more likely to get approved.
+* Smaller loan amounts and lower interest rates are more likely to be approved.

-* Employment status significantly impacts approval rates and risk scores.

-* Income alone does not guarantee approval—credit history and risk score are key.
+* Employment is associated with lower risk and higher chances of approval.
 ---